New national cemetery a touchstone for military memorials

 Cemetery staff and volunteers directed traffic and transported attendees in golf carts from the parking areas to the ceremony on a grassy knoll along the east side of U.S. 1, the site of the first 200-plus burials that started late last year.

-The national cemetery is one of the first of a number of military facilities to be built around the country to accommodate veterans as they age and it is expected to reach a capacity of 160,000 veterans and their spouses in the next 100 years.
+The national cemetery is one of the first of a number of military facilities to be built around the country to accommodate veterans as they age and is expected to reach a capacity of 160,000 veterans and their spoused in the next 100 years.

 Other speakers at the inaugural Memorial Day ceremony included U.S. Senator Bill Nelson, guest speaker; Brevard County Sheriff Wayne Ivey, master of ceremonies; and Don Murphy, cemetery director.

 Great Outdoors Community Church pastor J.B.
-Kump gave the invocation, USMC retiree Jim Carleton led the Pledge of Allegiance, Vietnam and All Veterans of Brevard members provided a rifle salute and the Astronaut/Titusville High Schools Combined Brass Ensemble performed patriotic music.
-SL
+Kump gave the invocation, Patrick Air Force Base Honor Guard presented the colors, Patti Eastwood led the National Anthem, USMC retiree Jim Carleton led the Pledge of Allegiance, Vietnam veteran Don George recited a poem, U.S. Army Reserve Capt.
+Philip Stiles played TAPS, Vietnam and All Veterans of Brevard members provided a rifle salute and the Astronaut/Titusville High Schools Combined Brass Ensemble performed patriotic music.

 For more information on the cemetery, go to cem.va.gov or call 321-383-2636.